nategri/apple2/animation_2color/README.txt

 'videosize' adjusts the size of black borders around the animation.
 This helps with file size.
 Example files were created with 'small'.

-IMPORTANT: Images must first be manually converted to a size of 192x280.
+IMPORTANT: Images must first be manually converted to a size of 280x192.
 ALSO IMPORTANT: Program depends on 'PIL,' the Python Image Library.

 FIDDLY NOT-MATURE SOFTWARE THING: The '30' in 'colorDistance > 30' on line 568 is a good thing to tweak for file size/visuals.
 It has to do with which parts of an image are candidates for a refresh in each frame.
 '15' I think was my standard for a while.

 In its current state it throws a bunch of debug stuff at the screen when run.
 And yes, I'm too lazy to remove it right now.
-(Also it makes a TON of files and deletes them as it goes.)
+(Also: it makes a TON of files and deletes them as it goes.)

 Output from this script can be then be loaded onto a disk image (don't forget the '.V' suffix!) with Ciderpress or Whatever.